michaelmiracle018/Medpharma/README.md

 4. 🤸 [Quick Start](#quick-start)

 ## <a name="introduction">🤖 Introduction</a>
-This is a platform for seamless peer-to-peer Online/Fiat currency trading in African currencies at the best FX rate.
+This is a platform for booking appointment with doctor

 ## <a name="tech-stack">⚙️ Tech Stack</a>